14. Interfacing compiled code (**)

 In the current chapter, we will demonstrate that R works very well as a user-friendly interface to compiled code.

-Here, we will only cover the most important rudiments.
+As the topic is overall very technical, we will only cover the most important rudiments.
 We will focus on writing or interfacing portable[2] function libraries that only rely on simple[3] data structures (e.g., arrays of the type double and int).
-Thanks to this, we will be able to reuse them in other environments such as Python (e.g., via Cython) or Julia.
-Remember that R is one of many languages out there.
+Thanks to this, we will be able to reuse them in other environments such as Python (e.g., via Cython) or Julia (remember that R is one of many languages out there).
+For those who are interested in specifics, the definitive reference is the Writing R Extensions manual [65], but see also Chapter 11 of [10].
+Furthermore, R’s source code provides many working examples of how to deal with R objects in C.

-From now on, we take for granted that our environment can successfully build a source package with C code, as mentioned in Section 7.3.1.2.
-In particular, W****ws and m**OS users should install, respectively, RTools and Xcode.
+We assume some knowledge of the C language; see [38].
+The reader can skip this chapter now and return to it later: the remaining material is not contingent on the current one.
+Otherwise, from now on, we take for granted that our environment can successfully build a source package with C code, as mentioned in Section 7.3.1.2.
+In particular, Wi***ws and m**OS users should install, respectively, RTools and Xcode.

 Note